hltbra/pyhistorian/README.rst

 ====================================================================

 The goal of *pyhistorian* is to write an internal Given-When-Then template using Python.
-The ideas come from JBehave, RBehave, Cucumber and others.
+The ideas came from JBehave, RBehave, Cucumber and others.

 It's possible to write your stories in English and Portuguese, choose your preferred.